15 Amazing Things to Do in Novi Sad

 Join a Wine and Honey Tasting Tour

-The Museum of Beekeeping and Winery Živanović is located in Sremski Karlovci and we stopped here on our tour to Fruska Gora.
+The Museum of Beekeeping and Winery Živanović is located in Sremski Karlovci and we stopped here on our tour to Fruska Gora to visit the historic monasteries.
 It is a short 10 min walk from the centre of Sremski Karlovci.
 Here you can taste Srem wines such as the legendary Bermet, bottles of which are said to have been discovered in the wreck of the Titanic.
 The wine tasting included six locally produced wines.
 They also do a honey tasting where you taste three types of wine: regular, floral, and sesame.
 We loved the sesame wine so much that we bought a small bottle home to Scotland!

 Tour the Ancient Monasteries in Fruška Gora